Cyclamen hederifolium: Ivyleaf Cyclamen, an unsung herald of fall

 This little patch steels my heart every October!

 To encourage the Cyclamen to spread, I could fertilize, top dress with some good compost, maybe irrigate a little more.
 I could also pull away the Baby's Tears on occasion—an easy task.
 But this little Cyclamen patch has plugged along for many years with my benign neglect.
 The clump does "move" a bit, I suspect because new seeds bed down here and there, as they are known to do.
 (This is probably not the original that I planted years ago.)
-A very forgiving plant.
+A forgiving plant.

 This post is not about Baby's Tears, but I should note that I do grow both the Soleirolia and the Cyclamen with very little summer irrigation, and the Baby's Tears does not overstep where it's welcome.
 In other parts of the country, in rich moist soil, I've heard the Soleirolia can be invasive.
-But I've never experienced that here.
+But I've not experienced that here.
 Other ground covers have certainly spread more aggressively under this same Hinoki, but not this.

 The photos above were taken in mid-October, with the flowers blooming first, before the foliage fully emerged.